DexterHuang/Arclight-City/update-log.md

 ### 0.0.16

+-   Added `Common Container`, `Uncommon Locked Container`, `Rare Locked Container` and `Unique Locked Container`, each of the locked containers requires a respective container key to be unlocked, you can craft a container key with `Container Key Fragments`, all the keys and containers can only be obtained from strongholds currently.
 -   New item tier `Mythic` has been added, it is higher then epic tier, Mythic tier is much stronger. you can only upgrade to this tier on item that is 60+ levels, additionally this tier allows you to calibrate the item up to +12, which is 2 more then epic tier with much higher stats. the level, upgrades and reset shards cannot be traded, but the equipment itself can be traded. the only way to obtain the shards for this tier is by unlocking `Unique Locked Containers`
--   Added `Common Container`, `Uncommon Locked Container`, `Rare Locked Container` and `Unique Locked Container`, each of the locked containers requires a respective container key to be unlocked, you can craft a container key with `Container Key Fragments`, all the keys and containers can only be obtained from strongholds currently.
 -   Added `Calibration Stabilizer`, use this item during calibration can increase the success chance by 1%, this will be required to calibrate items to +12 as +11 to +12 has base chance of 0%, system will prevent you from attempting to calibrate when there is zero chance of success.
 -   Added auto calibration & repair functionality, you can use that to automatically calibrate and repair the item until calibration success without doing manually and much faster.
 -   Fixed issue with being able to purchase same equipment from NPC multiple times, purchasing exact same item is blocked because it can cause problems with the game since each items are designed to be unique.
+-   Added skip animation toggle to mercenary draw page
 -   Show player level on message
 -   Updated animation framework
 -   Buffed mercenary power on 100+ levels